aka The Amazing Spiderman

 The disco muzak score and weirdly atonal sound effects accompanying the action is often outlandishly inappropriate.
 The special effects are reasonable, with the swinging between and falls down the side of buildings being often breathtaking.

 There were two further Spider-Man cinematic releases, both edited from episodes of the tv series – Spider-Man Strikes Back (1979), which was re-edited from the tv episodes The Deadly Dust) and Spiderman and the Dragon’s Challenge (1980), which was re-edited from tv episodes The Dragon’s Challenge).
-Spider-Man was later recreated in several highly successful big-budget, big-screen adaptations Spider-Man (2002), Spider-Man 2 (2004) and Spider-Man 3 (2007) starring Tobey Maguire; The Amazing Spider-Man (2012) and The Amazing Spider-Man 2 (2014) starring Andrew Garfield; and Spider-Man: Homecoming (2017) and Spider-Man: Far from Home (2019), featuring Tom Holland, as well as the animated Spider-Man: Into the Spider-Verse (2018), while Holland’s Spider-Man also appears in Captain America: Civil War (2016), Avengers: Infinity War (2018) and Avengers: Endgame (2019).
-Venom (2018) was a further spinoff of the Spider-Man universe.
+Spider-Man was later recreated in several highly successful big-budget, big-screen adaptations Spider-Man (2002), Spider-Man 2 (2004) and Spider-Man 3 (2007) starring Tobey Maguire; The Amazing Spider-Man (2012) and The Amazing Spider-Man 2 (2014) starring Andrew Garfield; and Spider-Man: Homecoming (2017), Spider-Man: Far from Home (2019) and Spider-Man: No Way Home (2021), featuring Tom Holland, as well as the animated Spider-Man: Into the Spider-Verse (2018), while Holland’s Spider-Man also appears in Captain America: Civil War (2016), Avengers: Infinity War (2018) and Avengers: Endgame (2019).
+Venom (2018) and its sequel Venom: Let There Be Carnage (2021), and Morbius (2022) were further spinoffs of the Spider-Man universe.

 E.W.
 Swackhamer was a director who worked almost entirely in television between the 1960s and his death in 1994, directing many episodes of classic series.
 His other genre works include the Hollywood ghost story tv movie Death at Love House (1976); the pilot for the Nicholas Hammond tv series that was theatrically released outside the US; The Death of Ocean View Park (1979) about a haunted amusement park; the tv pilot Vampire (1979); and the tv movie Bridge Across Time/Terror at London Bridge (1985) featuring a resurrected Jack the Ripper.